Coldplay: 2019–2020: Everyday Life

-2021–present: Music of the Spheres
+2021–present: Music of the Spheres and Moon Music

-On 29 April 2021, Coldplay announced a new single called "Higher Power" to be released on 7 May 2021 with a video livestream coinciding with the release of the single to be aired from the International Space Station.
-Chris Martin stated in an interview with Zane Lowe that the band would be working with Max Martin and his team on both the song and the new album.
+On 29 April 2021, Coldplay announced "Higher Power" for release on 7 May 2021, coinciding with a video livestream from the International Space Station.
+Martin stated in an interview with Lowe that the band would be working with producer Max Martin and his team on both the song and the new album.
 He said, "Max is our producer right now for everything we do".
-On 4 May 2021, Coldplay were announced as the opening act for the 2021 Brit Awards, where they would be performing "Higher Power".
+On 4 May 2021, they were revealed as the opening act for the 2021 Brit Awards, where they performed "Higher Power" for the first time.

-On 22 May 2021, their pre-recorded performance at Glastonbury Festival was broadcast online.
-The band also showcased a new song called "Human Heart", featuring R&B duo We Are King.
-On 8 June 2021, the "official" music video for "Higher Power", directed by Dave Meyers, premiered on YouTube, following a simpler music video featuring the band performing the song while dancing with CGI alien holograms that premiered on 7 May 2021.
-On 20 July 2021, Coldplay announced that their new album Music of the Spheres would be released on 15 October 2021, and also announced a track titled "Coloratura", which was released 23 July 2021.
+On 22 May 2021, the band participated in the Live at Worth Farm broadcast, showcasing a new song called "Human Heart" with R&B duo We Are King.
+On 8 June 2021, the official music video for "Higher Power", directed by Dave Meyers, premiered on YouTube, following a visualiser with Coldplay performing the song while dancing with CGI alien holograms that premiered on 7 May 2021.
+On 20 July 2021, the group announced that their ninth album, Music of the Spheres, would be released on 15 October 2021, and scheduled the closing track "Coloratura" for release on 23 July 2021 in anticipation for the project.

-On 13 September 2021, they announced with South Korean pop group BTS the second single, "My Universe", which was released on 24 September 2021.
-The song debuted at number 3 on the UK Singles Chart, being their highest-peaking single since "Something Just Like This" and debuted at number one on the US Billboard Hot 100.
-A short documentary about the collaboration with BTS was later released on 26 September 2021 on the official BTS YouTube channel.
+On 13 September 2021, Coldplay announced that the album's second single, "My Universe", a collaboration with South Korean pop group BTS, would be made available on 24 September 2021.
+The song debuted at number three on the UK Singles Chart, becoming their first Top 10 single in the country since "Something Just Like This" in 2017.
+It also debuted at number one on the US Billboard Hot 100.
+A short documentary about the collaboration was released on 26 September 2021 on the official BTS YouTube channel.

+Music of the Spheres went number one the UK Albums Chart with 101,045 units sold, becoming the fastest-selling record in the country since Ed Sheeran's No.6 Collaborations Project (2019).
+It debuted at number four on the US Billboard 200 chart and reached the top on both the Top Alternative Albums and the Top Rock Albums charts.
+On 14 October 2021, Coldplay announced the Music of the Spheres World Tour, which began in San José's Estadio Nacional de Costa Rica on 18 March 2022 and visited over 40 countries afterward.